Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 When you get to the under $400 category you truly have reached professional level, and, for the most part, it’s really hard to land a lemon in this upper-crust land.
 Also, this to me is the price point where you get the most for the money; the biggest return on your investment.
 These cymbals will continue to pay you back in sweet, swishy sound recording after recording.
 So take that for what it’s worth.

-There will always be some products that rise above the fray, and to me, these are your best bet:
+There will always be some products that rise above the fray though, just as in the ranks of professional, well-trained, super-capable athletes there will always arise superstars.
+In the upper crust of crashing, these are your best bet:

 I currently use eight different crashes on my two drum kits and, by far, this is the one I would say I cannot live without if I were forced to choose only one.